 What is a time of use tariff?

-With Time of Use, different usage rates are charged for the electricity you use at different times: off peak, shoulder and peak.
+With time of use tariffs, different usage rates are charged for the electricity you use at different times: off peak, shoulder and peak.

 - Off peak – charged when the electricity network has low usage, such as overnight.